Top Legal Trends to Follow (2024-2026)

 4. Pro bono work continues to grow

-In March 2020, the number of firms with pro bono partners was at an all-time high, according to a report released by the Pro Bono Institute.
+A 2022 report reveals the number of firms with pro bono partners is at an all-time high.

-Pro bono work has been on the rise over the last decade.
+Pro bono work has been on the rise over the last two decades.

 The ABA has been desperately urging leaders to mobilize pro bono lawyers for this unmet civil legal need.

-We hope you learned something new from this list of 4 legal trends for 2021.
+We hope you learned something new from this list of critical legal trends for 2024 and beyond.